●About Special Issues

 Guidelines for Special Issue Proposals

-Potential Guest Editor(s) who would like to propose a Special Issue for IJMLC are invited to prepare a proposal and then contact the editorial office (email@example.com).
+Potential Guest Editor(s) who would like to propose a Special Issue for IJML are invited to prepare a proposal and then contact the editorial office (firstname.lastname@example.org).
 The executive editor will share the proposal with the Academic Editors, the editors will review the proposal and advise of their interest.
 All proposals will be thoroughly considered, however, please note that the Editors may ask for modifications to any proposal or reserve the right to decline a proposal.
-If the final proposal is accepted, a Special Issue information sheet must be completed and returned to the IJMLC.
+If the final proposal is accepted, a Special Issue information sheet must be completed and returned to the IJML.

 The Special Issue proposal must contain the following information: